Peter Popoff’s ‘Miracle Spring Water’

 To date, Popoff has solicited more than $300 from us and still we have not received any miracle money.
 In fact, it appears that all the checks are designed to flow in Popoff’s direction.

-As previously mentioned, Popoff has something of a checkered history — to put it mildly.
+As previously mentioned, Popoff has something of a checkered past.
 In the late 1980s he was exposed as a fraud on “The Tonight Show with Johnny Carson.”
 (Turned out, an earpiece through which his wife fed him information about audience members was instrumental in procuring the divine secrets he shared about them on stage.)
 But it didn’t take long for Popoff to bounce back, even after he was forced into bankruptcy.
 By the late 1990s the self-proclaimed prophet had risen from the ashes.